-If you are covered by Original Medicare, your benefits will be different than coverage under a Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).....
-Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.... does have benefits for outpatient medical services and therapies.
+If you are covered by Original Medicare, your benefits will be different than coverage under a Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B)..
+Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. does have benefits for outpatient medical services and therapies.
 With a Medicare Advantage plan, you have all the coverage of Parts A and B, plus additional services and benefits.

 Does Medicare Cover Physical Therapy?

 Yes!
-Under Medicare Part B, which covers most outpatient services, physical therapy is covered if it is medically necessary.
+Under Medicare Part B, which covers most outpatient services, physical therapy is covered if it is Services or supplies that are needed for the diagnosis or treatment of your medical condition and meet accepted standards of medical practice..
 The laws governing Medicare no longer set a limit on how much Medicare pays for physical therapy in a calendar year.

 If you have a Medicare Advantage plan, you may be required to use an approved physical therapist in your plan’s network.